At the end of "The Zillo Beast Strikes Back" Palpatine gave Dr. Boll her next instructions: to clone the Zillo. It never came up again.

 All There in the Manual: A lot of major plot points are explained in the opening narration or the webcomics, without being featured in the actual episodes.

-The most egregious example so far was at the end of "Dooku Captured" and the beginning of "The Gungan General".
-"Dooku Captured" ended with pirates attempting to subdue Obi-Wan and Anakin with drugged drinks.
-The two notice the attempt and easily avoid it by switching drinks with the pirates they are sitting next to, whom promptly pass out.
+The most egregious example was between the end of "Dooku Captured" and the beginning of "The Gungan General".
+"Dooku Captured" ended with pirates attempting to subdue Obi-Wan and Anakin with drugged drinks, but the two notice the attempt and easily avoid it by switching drinks with the pirates they are sitting next to, whom promptly pass out.
 In "The Gungan General", however, they have both somehow been drugged and imprisoned, with no on-screen explanation as to how this had happened.
 This was only explained in the webcomic.

 Other elements involve plot points made more explicit in the Expanded Universe, like the reason Aurra Sing has such a grudge against the Jedi is because she was trained as a Jedi and always resented them and their authority.